 A power supply that fails to deliver sufficient output voltage and current can result in performance issues and repeated power failures.
 This can be due to an insufficient power supply rating, degradation over time, or excessive power dissipation.

-Ensuring the power supply meets maximum power output requirements, verifying output voltage, and maintaining proper ventilation to dissipate power proportional to the load will help address this problem.
+Ensuring the power supply meets maximum power output requirements, verifying the output voltage, and maintaining proper ventilation to dissipate power in proportion to the load will help address this problem.
 Poor ventilation can contribute to overheating and excess heat buildup, leading to premature failure.

 4. Electromagnetic Interference (EMI)